 Consumer spending, which also saw a slowdown at the end of last year is also seeing evidence of a rebound, along with consumer confidence which surged to 109.7 in March, which augurs well for today’s payrolls report, as does the recent signing into law of another $1.9trn stimulus package a couple of weeks ago.

-The vaccination program is continuing apace across the US along with a slowdown in the rise in virus cases, hospitalisations and deaths which is also helping in terms of the US recovery, with today’s non-farm payrolls report expected to see another 660k jobs added, and the third consecutive month of gains.
+The vaccination programme is continuing apace across the US along with a slowdown in the rise in virus cases, hospitalisations and deaths which is also helping in terms of the US recovery, with today’s non-farm payrolls report expected to see another 660,000 jobs added, and the third consecutive month of gains.

 This week’s economic reports have seen some of these estimates revised higher with some economists calling for up to 900k jobs to be added back.
 This optimism over today’s report has in some part helped fuel this week’s rise in 10-year yields to a peak of 1.77%, though we have since slipped back a touch, and with US bond markets, and most other markets closed, any reaction to today’s report will have to wait until Monday.